 The purpose of this general direction is to guide ASQA RTOs in managing the transition from superseded training packages and accredited courses.
 It also guides RTOs in managing the transition from deleted training package qualifications and units of competency and expired accredited courses.

 In some cases, ASQA is empowered to approve transition periods longer than those detailed in Clauses 1.26 (a), (b) and (c) of the Standards for RTOs 2015.
-ASQA will only consider applications for a longer transition period where it can be demonstrated that there would be genuine disadvantage to a cohort of learners if such an extension was not approved.
+ASQA will only consider applications for a longer transition period where it can be demonstrated that there would be genuine disadvantage to industry or a cohort of learners if such an extension was not approved.
+ASQA does not consider RTO administrative errors or the like a genuine disadvantage to learners.

 Where ASQA has approved an extended transition period, that arrangement will apply to all RTOs delivering the specific training product to the identified learner cohort (e.g. plumbing apprentices in a specific jurisdiction where the qualification has been superseded), regardless of who made the application.